kimlercorey/ITDB-schema/gh-pages/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+## Deploy

+After running `npm run build`, run `npm run deploy` to deploy the build to [GitHub Pages](https://scottmccaughey.github.io/ITDB-schema/).

 ## Running unit tests